Chapter 2: resources and transfers

 3. The transfer pipeline

 Vulkan commands go through pipelines.
-The transfer pipeline is the simplest of them all, to the point where calling it a pipeline feels a bit wrong.
+The transfer pipeline is the simplest of them all, to the point where calling it a pipeline feels a bit wrong:

 Transfer operations are fundamental, to the point where they are supported by all queues.
+There are distinct commands for handling buffers and images, as introduced below.

 3.1.
 Buffer operations

-vkCmdFillBuffer fills a region of a buffer with repeated copies of an 32 bit value. vkCmdUpdateBuffer refreshes a buffer by pulling in changes from host memory (this only works for small amounts of data, at most 65536 bytes). vkCmdCopyBuffer copies the contents of a buffer to another buffer.
+- vkCmdUpdateBuffer: refreshes a region of a buffer by pulling in changes from host memory (this only works for small amounts of data: up to 65536 bytes).

 3.2.
 Image operations

-4. Specialized synchronization primitives for resources and layout transitions
+4. Specialized synchronization primitives